 Permanent and Temporary Differences between Book Income and Taxable Income for Partnerships and Corporations

 The rules governing tax accounting are much the same as cash accounting, in that income becomes recognized as taxable when it is received and expenses do not become deductible until they are actually paid.
 Furthermore, there are some types of income that are not recognized for tax purposes, such as the interest earned from municipal bonds or the dividends received by corporations.
 Moreover, some items are not deductible at all, such as fines or political lobbying.
-Nonetheless, a business must record all forms of income whether recognized as taxable or not and it must deduct all expenses, whether they are deductible or not.
-This is necessary to represent the true financial status of the company.
+Nonetheless, to represent the true financial status of the company, a business must record all forms of income whether recognized as taxable or not and it must deduct all expenses, whether they are deductible or not.

 Because of the differences between financial accounting and tax accounting, differences arise between booking income and taxable income.
 Some of these differences are permanent while others are temporary.
 Permanent differences occur only for the tax year in which they occur.
 Temporary differences occur over several years, ending when the differences reverse.
 Forms of income that lead to permanent differences include:

 - nontaxable life insurance proceeds on key employees;